avo-hq/docs/src/2.0/fields.md

 <!-- Replace this image with one of the Time field -->
 <img :src="$withBase('/assets/img/fields/date-time.jpg')" alt="DateTime field" class="border mb-4" />

-The `Time` field is similar to the DateTime field and uses the time picker of flatpickr (without the calendar). `time_24hr` tells flatpickr to use 24 hours format.
-Unlike in the `DateTime` field, the time always stays the same and doesn't change depending on your browser's timezone.
+The `Time` field is similar to the DateTime field and uses the time picker of flatpickr (without the calendar).
+You can use the `time_24hr` option for flatpickr to use the 24-hour format.
+Unlike in the `DateTime` field, the time stays static and is independent of your browser's timezone.

 ```ruby
 field :starting_at, as: :time, picker_format: 'H:i', format: "HH:mm", time_24hr: true